 In 2019 the Federal Trade Commission (FTC) sued the AdvoCare company over its being a pyramid scheme.
 The result of that lawsuit was a return of almost $150 million to over 200,000 distributors who lost money on Advocare supplements.

 Good is a relative term.
 It does have some vitamins which we need to stay healthy.
 While that's nice, I'd always point people to eating better to get those.
 See my smoothie recipe for example.
 Some people report they feel better when they take Spark so that may be good.
 Overall, this is a hard question to answer for everybody.

 How Does Spark Compare To Other Energy Drinks?

-I have not seen studies which compare Spark to things like 5 Hour Energy, Monster Energy, Bang or other energy drinks.
-The caffeine in Spark is less than in other energy drinks but other than this, its hard to say how it stacks up against other similar products.
+I have not seen studies that compare Spark to things like 5 Hour Energy, Monster Energy, Bang, or other energy drinks.
+The caffeine in Spark is less than in other energy drinks but other than this, it's hard to say how it stacks up against other similar products.

 Advocare vs. Crystal Light